jeffreycwitt/hn202/docs/purgatorio-intro.md

 With this in mind, as we read Dante's "Purgatory", I would like us to especially look for evidence of this synthesis at work in the story he tells.
 For example:

 * Where do we see natural reason at work?
   * Where do we see natural reason failing?
-(Why does it fail, does it fail because it is weak, does it fail because it has reached a limit)?
+(Why does it fail?
+Does it fail because it is weak?
+Or does it fail because it has reached a limit)?
+  * If Virgil is the personification of natural reasons, where do we see him struggling or falling short?
 * Where do we see Aristotle's system of moral formation playing out?
-* Where do we see Christian themes adding to this moral psychology and how (as a supplement or as a correction)?
+* Where do we see Christian themes being added to this moral psychology and how (as a supplement or as a correction)?
 * Finally, how do we see grace illustrated and depicted in this story?
-In what capacity is grace/revelation functioning as an assistance to the weakness of our natural power or as a supernatural infusion.
+In what capacity is grace/revelation functioning?
+As an assistance to the weakness of our natural power or as a supernatural addition or infusion.

 # The Rebellious Will